 Thanksgiving is usually a time for hardy and fulfilling meals, familial fellowship, and appreciation.
 In continuing a New York Alpha tradition, Kappa Xi Lambda participates in Project Homeless, which provides food, clothes, and fellowship to persons in need.
 The initiative is usually hosted behind Port Authority.

-The Christmas season in in New York City is often characterized by excessive spending on gifts and presents, tree lighting ceremonies, and extreme cold.
-During this time, Kappa Xi Lambda is reminded of the reason for the season, and provides warmth, food and clothes to those in need and without on Christmas morning for the second edition of Project Homeless.
+The Christmas season in New York City is often characterized by excessive spending on gifts and presents, tree lighting ceremonies, and extreme cold.
+During this time, Kappa Xi Lambda is reminded of the reason for the season, and provides food, clothes, and self-care products to those in need and without on Founder’s Day.

 The New Year is always a time of resolutions and ambitious aspirations.
 Kappa Xi Lambda resolves to continue providing service and advocacy to the community, and the MLK National Day of Service is just another platform utilized for that cause.
 In the past, Kappa Xi Lambda has participated in soup kitchens, coordinated blood dives and other endeavors on this day.